-There are more than 400,000 new cases of Lyme Disease in the U.S. each year.
+There are nearly 500,000 new cases of Lyme Disease in the U.S. each year.
 In addition to Lyme disease, ticks carry many other bacteria, viruses, and parasites.

 Prevention and proper management of a tick bite can drastically reduce potentially severe illnesses.